realworldocaml/book/en/compiler-output-formats.md

 camlp4o -printer o $INCLUDE $ARCHIVES $1
 ```

-This shell script uses the `ocamlfind` package manager to list the include and
+This script uses the `ocamlfind` package manager to list the include and
 library paths needed by `comparelib`.
 The final command invokes the `camlp4o`
-preprocessor directly and outputs the resulting AST to standard output as
+preprocessor with these paths and outputs the resulting AST to standard output.
-textual source code.

 ```console
 $ sh camlp4_dump comparelib_test.ml